Ascoor/forensitrain/README.en.md

 ## Requirements

-- Python 3.10 or later (3.11 recommended). `dlib`, a dependency of `face_recognition`, does not yet provide prebuilt wheels for Python 3.12, which leads to extremely slow installation.
+- Python 3.10 (3.11 is also supported). `dlib`, a dependency of `face_recognition`, still lacks wheels for Python 3.12, so staying on 3.10 avoids long build times.
 - Node.js 18 or newer.

 ## Local Development